is231014-ustp/glyphcheck/README.md

 **This project is currently a Proof of Concept / MVP and is not production-ready!!!**

-# Overview
+## Overview
 Modern programming languages allow Unicode characters in identifiers and strings.
 While useful, this also enables attackers to introduce visually similar characters (homoglyphs) that can hide malicious code.

 Glyphcheck scans files and flags:

 * Disallowed characters — characters outside your configured allow-list

-* Suspicious characters — known problematic glyphs form the allowed script often used in attacks
+* Suspicious characters — known problematic glyphs from the allowed script often used in attacks

 It is designed to be integrated into CI/CD pipelines so repositories can automatically reject unsafe characters before merge or release.

-# Features
+## Features

 * Allow-list based validation